Homemade Rose Lollipops

-This post may contain Affiliate Links.
-Please read our privacy policy here.
+This post may contain affiliate links.
+Please see our disclosure policy.

-These gorgeous homemade lollipops are a next level up from the classic swirl lollipops!
+These gorgeous homemade rose lollipops are a next level up from the classic swirl lollipops!
 Using edible flowers, these candy treats are sparkling and colorful marbles, perfect for party favors or gifts!

-Happy Valentine’s Day!
-We wanted to make some sweet and charming homemade rose lollipops using edible dried flowers and flakes of edible gold!
-They turned out so pretty with the dried rose petals and specks of gold leaf throughout.
 Personally, I think these would be great party favors for events!
 You can wrap them up individually and tie them with a bow or message.
 The homemade lollipop recipe is super easy too, but you must use a candy thermometer.
 Enjoy and stay charming!

 I love the way the dried roses look mixed with the gold.
 We added it in the mold before we poured the mixture.
 These are the molds we used.